wikty/Notes/A Primer on Neural Network Models for Natural Language Processing/README.md

 $$

-But in practice, we have an efficient implementation, the input feature is represented as the index of vocabulary, then use a hash-based data structure mapping input features to their corresponding embedding vectors, without going through the one-hot representation.
+But in practice, we have an efficient implementation, e.g., the input feature is represented as the index of vocabulary, then use a hash-based data structure mapping input features to their corresponding embedding vectors, without going through the one-hot representation.

 #### Features combined